-Iowa’s seasonally adjusted unemployment rate increased slightly to 4.5 percent in July from 4.4 percent in June.
-The state’s jobless rate stood at 4.8 percent one year ago.
-The U.S. unemployment rate was little changed at 6.2 percent in July compared to 6.1 percent in June.
+Iowa’s seasonally adjusted unemployment rate increased slightly to 4.6 percent in September from 4.5 percent in August.
+The state’s jobless rate was 4.5 percent one year ago.
+The U.S. unemployment rate dropped to 5.9 percent in September compared to 6.1 percent in August.

 You should file an application for an Unemployment Insurance (UI) claim as soon as you become fully or partially unemployed.
 Your initial claim starts on the Sunday of the week you submit the application, not the last day you worked.
 UI weeks begin on Sunday and end on Saturday.
 No UI benefits are paid for the weeks of unemployment prior to the week you submit the application.

 After you report your first two continued weekly Unemployment Insurance (UI) claims, you will be able to check the status of your UI claim for benefits online at https://uiclaims.iwd.iowa.gov/weeklyclaims or by calling 800-850-5627 and selecting the option to “Check on the Status of Your Claim.”

 You will be able to review the following information:

 Visit our online registration site, www.myiowaui.org.
 Select "Create User" directions will be provided for you to then proceed through the process.
 The system will determine liability for you when you enter in your business information.
 If found you are liable, you will receive your account number immediately.